chenkang455/Spike-Zoo/README.md

 [2] Zheng, Yajing, et al. "Capture the moment: High-speed imaging with spiking cameras through short-term plasticity."
 IEEE Transactions on Pattern Analysis and Machine Intelligence 45.7 (2023): 8127-8142.<br>
 [3] Zhao, Jing, et al. "Spk2imgnet: Learning to reconstruct dynamic scene from continuous spike stream."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.<br>
 [4] Chen, Shiyan, et al. "Self-Supervised Mutual Learning for Dynamic Scene Reconstruction of Spiking Camera."
 IJCAI.
 2022.<br>
 [5] Zhang, Jiyuan, et al. "Learning temporal-ordered representation for spike streams based on discrete wavelet transforms."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 37.
 No. 1.
-2023.
+2023. <br>
 [6] Zhu, Lin, et al. "Retina-like visual image reconstruction via spiking neural model."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
-2020.
+2020. <br>
+[7] She, Chen, and Laiyun Qing.
+"SpikeFormer: Image Reconstruction from the Sequence of Spike Camera Based on Transformer."
+Proceedings of the 2022 5th International Conference on Image and Graphics Processing.
+2022. <br>
+[8] Zhu, Lin, et al. "Recurrent spike-based image restoration under general illumination."
+Proceedings of the 31st ACM International Conference on Multimedia.
+2023. <br>
+[9] Zhao J, Zhang S*, Yu Z*, and Huang T. "Recognizing Ultra-High-Speed Moving Objects with Bio-Inspired Spike Camera", in Proceedings of AAAI Conference on Artificial Intelligence.
+2024.